Messi's best Argentina side? Super-charged Brazil? South America's World Cup-bound teams in action

 Will Diego Alonso's first loss unsettle Uruguay?

-For the last twenty minutes Vecino was sacrificed as Alonso changed his system -- and the only goal of the game soon followed, the move originating in the space that Vecino was no longer protecting.
-Uruguay are surely at their best with three in the middle -- which does not make it easy for Alonso to squeeze in all of his attacking talent.
+For the last 20 minutes, Vecino was sacrificed as Alonso changed his system -- and the only goal of the game soon followed, the move originating in the space that Vecino was no longer protecting.
+Uruguay are surely at their best with three in the middle, which does not make it easy for Alonso to squeeze in all of his attacking talent.

 ECUADOR